 Make sure you have thoroughly dried the zucchini to keep it from being too wet/watery in the finished bread.
 I do this using paper towels and squeezing the grated zucchini.
 (See video tutorial above this recipe)

-Preheat the oven to 325 degrees F. Lightly grease and flour one bread pan.
+Preheat the oven to 325 degrees F. Lightly grease and flour one bread pan and set aside.
+I use an 8 and 1/2 x 4 and 1/2 bread pan.

-In a bowl, stir together the Greek yogurt, vanilla extract (scale depending on love for vanilla flavor - I like it strong), 1 large egg, coconut oil (measured when melted), and honey.
+In a bowl, stir together the Greek yogurt, vanilla extract, 1 large egg, coconut oil (measured when melted), and honey.

 In a small bowl, mash the banana really well.
-The banana is very important for binding of the bread and a lower calorie sweetening.
+The banana is very important for binding of the bread and a healthier sweetener.
 The more ripe - the better.

 Stir in the banana and brown sugar.